 Pre-quake, asBuilt were originally engaged to produce floor plans for this iconic landmark.
 Rather than take the traditional route, the Rotorua District Council were brave enough to take a leap of faith in asBuilt’s recommendation to not only just produce floor plans, but instead utilise 3D laser scanning to capture the full asset in 3D.
 This would produce a rich data set not only useful for production of accurate floor plans… but much much more.

 This paid huge dividends post the Kaikoura earthquake. asBuilt were then further engaged to undertake structural analysis of cracking and potential structural movement.
 This was part of Council’s due process of research, destructive testing and analysis to determine the condition of the building, in detail, and the damage sustained during the earthquake.

 We used 3D HD Scanning technology to assess and to assist the analysis of the structural integrity of the museum.
-Through asBuilt’s point cloud data capture and creation process, we created a highly detailed digital model of the bath house/museum – fly through it here on this blog.
+Through asBuilt’s point cloud data capture and creation process, we created a highly detailed digital BIM Model of the bath house/museum – fly through it here on this blog.

 This data set was integral to understanding the structure and its many additions, nooks and crannies.
 An historical building is a complex system of spaces, volumes, materials, surfaces, constructive aspects, actual and past functions and configurations, degradation, etc.

 This 3D asset then formed the basis for the integration and structural modelling.
 Once the initial structural understanding was completed, again the 3D point cloud came into play.
 GDC Consultants had the job of firstly coming to grips with and understanding this iconic landmark with its many intricacies and complexities.
 This exact digital replica provided the starting point for the whole design team who were able to make better informed decisions and plan their methodology to save the building based on 3D data certainty.